MrSecretest/test-task-storybook/README.md

 2. `openedIndex` - sets index of expanded header with links inside;
 3. `items` - contains elements of sidebar, such as headers and links inside

-I have used `motion dev` to control most of the animations of the application.

 <img width="2877" height="1463" alt="Input" src="https://github.com/user-attachments/assets/6a8e553e-5175-4d03-a179-5901bbd2a3b5" />
 Input field